Rishabhkshatri/dukan-rest/README.md

  - Method : client

-   - Return : TransportClient
+   - Return : RestHighLevelClient

- - Method Description : The method establish a transport client connection with the elastic search use _host_ and _port_ variable whose values depends upon the environment it is running and return and transport client.
+ - Method Description : The method establish a http client connection with the elastic search use _host_ and _port_ variable whose values depends on the environment it is running and return and RestHighLevelClient.

 **Controller.java**